Blues Roots

-Blues Roots is a studio album by musician Ike Turner.
-The album was released on United Artists Records in June 1972.
+Blues Roots is a studio album by musician Ike Turner, released on United Artists Records in June 1972.

 Recording and release

 Blues Roots was a side project recorded in 1971 and 1972 at Turner's studio, Bolic Sound, in Inglewood, California.
 Two singles were released, "Right On" and a cover of Lloyd Price's "Lawdy Miss Clawdy."

 Critical reception

+The album received positive reviews.
+Gene Sculatti wrote for The Sacramento Bee that "Ike's approach to singing provides refreshing counterbalance.
+He added, "where Tina's fiery attack suggests a long-caged lioness suddenly freed, Ike's style rests on understatement."

 Billboard (June 10, 1972): The strength of Ike's style does lie in his "Blues Roots."
 Producing himself on this package of blues images, including some material of blues great Willie Dixon and other masters, Ike proves his ability as a writer and artist of the blues as well as his development as a singIe performer.
 No horns, no Ikettes, no frills – just clean, pure blues from the roots.

 Reissues

 Blues Roots was reissued by BGO Records in 2012 on the compilation CD Blues Roots/Bad Dreams.